-- 3.1 The Board of Management will meet the principles of good governance set out in the Code of Good Governance for Scottish Colleges, and the other principles identified within these Financial Regulations. - 3.2 The Board of Management is responsible for the management and administration of the College so as to ensure the provision of Further Education that meets the needs of stakeholders.
-Its financial responsibilities are to ensure that: - Public funds are used in accordance with relevant legislation, the requirements of this Financial Memorandum and only for the purpose(s) for which they were given.
-Strategic, capital and other grant funding should only be used for the purposes for which it is provided by SFC; - Subject to any legal requirement to observe confidentiality, the College will be open and transparent with SFC and other stakeholders, and will give, or be prepared to give, a public justification of its decisions in relation to the use of publicfunds. - The institution strives to achieve best value and is economical, efficient and effective in its use of public funding; - There is effective planning and delivery of the institution's activities in accordance with its mission and its Outcome Agreement agreed with SFC; - The institution plans and manages its activities to remain sustainable and financially viable.
-An institution is being managed on a sustainable basis if, year on year, it generates sufficient income to cover its costs and allow for maintenance of and investment in its infrastructure (physical, human and intellectual) at a level which enables it to maintain adaptive capacity necessary to meet future demands;
+3.1 The Board of Management will meet the principles of good governance set out in the Code of Good Governance for Scottish Colleges, and the other principles identified within these Financial Regulations.

+- 3.2 The Board of Management is responsible for the management and administration oversight of the College so as to ensure the provision of Further Education that meets the needs of stakeholders.
+Its financial responsibilities are to ensure that: - Public funds are used in accordance with relevant legislation, the requirements of these Financial Regulations and only for the purpose(s) for which they were given.
+Strategic, capital and other grant funding should only be used for the purposes for which it is provided by the SFC. - Subject to any legal requirement to observe confidentiality, the College will be open and transparent with the SFC and other stakeholders, and will give, or be prepared to give, a public justification of its decisions in relation to the use of public funds. - The institution strives to achieve best value and is economical, efficient, and effective in its use of public funding. - There is effective planning and delivery of the institution's activities in accordance with its mission and its Outcome Agreement agreed with the SFC. - The institution plans and manages its activities to remain sustainable and financially viable.
+An institution is being managed on a financially sustainable basis if, year on year, it generates sufficient income to cover its costs and allows for maintenance of and investment in its infrastructure (physical, human and intellectual) at a level which enables it to maintain adaptive capacity necessary to meet future demands. - The institution has a sound system of internal management and control, including an Audit & Risk Assurance committee, an effective internal audit service, and adequate policy and procedures to prevent fraud or bribery. - The institution has an effective policy of risk and business continuity management and risk management arrangements.

+The institution has regular, timely, accurate and adequate

+Controlled version available

+8

+Financial Regulations | Version 3

+on EC Internet

-- The institution has a sound system of internal management and control, including an audit committee, an effective internal audit service, and adequate procedures to prevent fraud or bribery; - The institution has an effective policy of risk management and risk management arrangements; - The institution has regular, timely, accurate and adequate information to monitor performance and account for the use of public funds.
-Such information will be made available to SFC on request, as necessary, for the exercise of its functions and to gain assurance; - The institution is engaged actively in continuously enhancing the quality of its activities and involves students and other stakeholders in these processes. - The Board of Management's financial responsibilities are also to: - appoint, grade, suspend, dismiss and determine the pay and conditions of service of the Principal and other senior post-holders, - set a framework for pay and conditions of service of all other staff, - approve the appointment of the internal audit service, - approve an annual budget before the start of each financial year, - determine tuition fees, - approve the College's strategic plan, and - approve the Annual Report and Financial Statements.
+information to monitor performance and account for the use of public funds.
+Such information will be made available to the SFC on request, as necessary, for the exercise of its functions and to gain appropriate assurance.

+- The institution is engaged actively in continuously enhancing the quality of its activities and involves students and other stakeholders in these processes accordingly. - The Board of Management's financial responsibilities are also to: - Appoint, grade, suspend, dismiss and determine the pay and conditions of service of the Principal and other senior postholders; - Set a framework for pay and conditions of service of all other staff; - Approve the appointment of the internal audit service; - Approve an annual budget before the start of each financial year; - Determine tuition fees; - Approve the College's strategic plan, and; - Approve the Annual Report and Financial Statements.